Automation and Taxation: Background on taxation

 \subsection{Taxation in Europe}

-Taxes are \emph{''compulsory, unrequited payments to general government''} \citep{OECD2019}.
-On average, among the 19 European countries covered by our study, the total tax revenue accounted for 37.3\% of GDP in 2016 ranging between 23.4\% in Ireland and 45.7\% in Denmark.\footnote{When excluding residual taxes (with code $6000$), as done in our analysis, total taxes account for 37\% of GDP.
-Our analysis includes 19 European countries: Austria (AT); Belgium (BE); Czech Republic (CZ); Germany (DE); Denmark (DK); Spain (ES); Finland (FI); France (FR); Greece (GR); Ireland (IE); Italy (IT); Lithuania (LT); Latvia (LV); the Netherlands (NL); Portugal (PT); Sweden(SE); Slovenia (SI); Slovakia (SK); and the United Kingdom (UK).
-The data presented here is based on the Global Revenue Statistics Database provided by the \citet{OECD2020data}.} Over time, the average tax-to-GDP-ratio weakly fluctuated around 36.44\% in 1995 and 37\% in 2016, while the ratio was the lowest during the financial crises (e.g. 34.65\% in 2009).
+Taxes are {``compulsory, unrequited payments to general government''} \citep{OECD2019}.
+On average, among the nineteen European countries covered by our study, the total tax revenue accounted for 37.3\% of GDP in 2016 ranging from 23.4\% in Ireland to 45.7\% in Denmark.\footnote{When excluding residual taxes (with OECD-code $6000$), as done in our analysis, total taxes account for 37\% of GDP.
+Our analysis includes nineteen European countries: Austria (AT); Belgium (BE); Czech Republic (CZ); Germany (DE); Denmark (DK); Spain (ES); Finland (FI); France (FR); Greece (GR); Ireland (IE); Italy (IT); Lithuania (LT); Latvia (LV); the Netherlands (NL); Portugal (PT); Sweden(SE); Slovenia (SI); Slovakia (SK); and the United Kingdom (UK).
+The information presented here is based on the Global Revenue Statistics Database provided by the \citet{OECD2020data}.} Over time, the average tax-to-GDP-ratio weakly fluctuated around 36.4\% in 1995 and 37\% in 2016, with the lowest ratio during the financial crises (e.g. 34.7\% in 2009).

-Taxes can be classified by the base of the tax.
-For example, taxes are imposed on income from labor, profits and capital gains, on property and on the trade of goods and services.
+Taxes can be classified by the tax base.
+For example, taxes are imposed on income from labor, profits and capital gains, property, and trade of goods and services.
 Compulsory Social Security Contributions (SSC) can equally be considered as tax revenues \cite[][A.2]{OECD2019}.
-Here, we look at three broad groups of taxes, namely (1) taxes imposed on labor ($T^l$) including SSC, (2) taxes on capital ($T^k$) including taxes on profits and property, and (3) taxes on goods and services ($T^y)$.
-These groups differ by their linkage to the structure of production reflected in the labor share, capital share and aggregate consumption.
-Taken together, i.e. $T = T^l + T^k + T^y$, the three groups cover more than 99.9\% of total tax revenue in our sample of 19 European countries in year 2016.
+Here, we focus on three broad groups, namely taxes imposed on: (1) labor ($T^l$) including SSC; (2) capital ($T^k$) including taxes on profits and property; and (3) goods and services ($T^y)$.
+These groups differ by their linkage to the economic structure reflected in the labor share, capital share, and aggregate consumption.